vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 : 2 octets per {{!RFC6891}}.
 Contains the length of the payload following OPTION-LENGTH, in octets.

-ADDRESS-FAMILY:
+IDENTIFIER-TYPE:
 : 2 octets per {{Address_Family_Numbers}}, describing the format of
-CLIENT-IDENTIFIER as elaborated below.
+CLIENT-IDENTIFIER as elaborated below. \[ Is it better to call this ADDRESS-FAMILY? \]

 CLIENT-IDENTIFIER:
-: A variable number of octets, depending on ADDRESS-FAMILY.
+: A variable number of octets, depending on IDENTIFIER-TYPE.

 All fields are in network byte order ("big-endian", per {{!RFC1700}}, Data Notation).

-This draft only specifies behaviour for the following ADDRESS-FAMILY values and the corresponding CLIENT-IDENTIFIER lengths:
+This draft only specifies behaviour for the following IDENTIFIER-TYPE values and the corresponding CLIENT-IDENTIFIER lengths:

+* 16389 (0x4005, 48-bit MAC): 6 octets, fixed.
 * 1 (0x0001, IP version 4): 4 octets, fixed.
 * 2 (0x0002, IP version 6): 16 octets, fixed.
-* 5 (0x0005, Domain Name System): Variable-length domain name in uncompressed wire format followed by a variable-length custom token.
+* 16 (0x0010, Domain Name System): Variable-length domain name in uncompressed wire format followed by a variable-length custom token.
-* 16389 (0x4005, 48-bit MAC): 6 octets, fixed.

-The use of Domain Name System as an address family is to facilitate custom tokens that are not well-described by the concept of address, as described in {{using-the-dns-address-family}}.
+The use of Domain Name System as an address family is to facilitate custom tokens that are not well-conceptualized as addresses, as described in {{using-the-dns-address-family}}.

 Other types of identifying addresses, such as a 64-bit MAC
 {{?RFC7042}} or a DHCP Unique Identifier {{?RFC3315}} and {{?RFC6355}}